50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 1. Use Proxies

-The easiest way to bypass CAPTCHA tests is to use proxies.
+The easiest way to bypass CAPTCHA is to use proxies.
 Every CAPTCHA is served to an IP address, which is allowed to continue browsing whenever the test is solved.

-So, switching your IP address through a proxy is an easy way to bypass CAPTCHA tests.
+So, switching your IP address through a proxy is an easy way to bypass CAPTCHA challenges.
 With access to a decently-sized residential proxy pool , you’ll be able to minimize the impact of CAPTCHAs.

 While you can use a datacenter proxy pool for the same purpose, the way IP addresses are acquired (i.e., from business-owned data centers) makes them more suspicious by default, which can result in an IP ban .